WPChill/modula-lite/readme.txt

 Yes!
 Modula integrates seamlessly with Elementor, Beaver Builder, Divi, and other popular WordPress page builders.

 = How do I add captions to gallery images? =
-Click any image in the gallery builder to open the image editor.
+Hover over an image in the gallery builder, click on the Pencil icon (edit) to open the image editor.
 Add your caption text in the caption field.
 Captions display as overlays on your images.

 = Can I create a photography website gallery? = Absolutely!
 Modula is perfect for photography portfolios.
 Use Custom Grid layouts, enable lightbox slideshows, and add watermark protection for your photos.

 = How do I add videos to my image gallery? =
-With Modula Pro, click the video icon when adding gallery items.
+With Modula Pro, click the "Add New+" button when adding gallery items.
 Paste YouTube or Vimeo URLs, or upload self-hosted videos to create multimedia galleries.

 = Can I filter images in my gallery? =
 Yes, with the Gallery Filters extension (Pro).
 Add filter tags to images and let visitors sort gallery images by category or tag.